 Thus, LSI keywords are keywords semantically related to your primary keyword.
 Google shows it in bold text when you’re typing your query into the search box:

-Also, you’ll see it at the bottom of the page:
+Also, you’ll see a keyword suggestion at the bottom of the page:

 LSI vs. SEO text

 There are still some texts like this on the Internet:

 Some say that such a strategy simply won’t bring any results, others say that it can even harm your site rankings.
 But one thing that is clear to me — this text is difficult to read.
 SEO texts are totally ok as long as you’re not overdoing it.

 - Use more keywords without being spammy;